 The CLC has copies of the solutions manual for assigned homework problems.
 Also for your reference, we have a library of chemistry textbooks and keep notebooks of old exams and quizzes on file.
 Computers are available to access Canvas and online chemistry study guides.

-The CLC provides individual appointments (one-time and recurring) and Supplemental Instruction for students enrolled in organic chemistry courses.
+The CLC provides individual appointments (one-time and recurring) in organic chemistry

 Learning Center Coaches

-CLC coaches are undergraduate students, from a wide range of majors, who have recently taken the chemistry course on which they provide coaching.
+CLC coaches are undergraduate students, from a wide range of majors, who have experienece with the content in the chemistry course on which they provide coaching.
 Our coaches have a thorough understanding of the course material and a desire to help first-year students adjust to college.

 The friendships that you develop with your coach and the other students in the CLC will help you to feel like you belong at Michigan Tech—which you do!